 When at home, follow these handy tips to help keep bed bugs at bay.

 - Remove all clutter from your home, which makes finding bed bugs easier.

 - Wash and dry your bed linens often using the hottest temperature allowed for the fabric.

 - Closely inspect any second-hand furniture for bed bugs before you bring it into your residence.

 - Inspect your residence regularly—after a move-in, a trip, when a service worker comes in or guests stay overnight.

 Think You Might Have a Bed Bug Infestation?

-Notify your local pest management provider immediately, or tell your property manager if you are renting so they can begin to devise a customized treatment for your bed bugs.
+Notify your local pest management provider immediately, or tell your property manager if you are renting so they can begin to create a customized treatment for your bed bugs.
 Bed bugs can multiply quickly, so early detection is critical to help prevent an even larger infestation.

 - General FactsWhat Do Bed bugs Look Like?How to DetectDiseaseTypesDo They Jump?Tips for Travelers

-- Infestation & TreatmentBed Bug Infestation
+- Infestation & TreatmentBed bug Infestation

 - Life StagesLife StagesAnatomyInsects Resembling Bed bugs